-A description of certain legal proceedings to which the Bank is a party appears under the heading "Legal Proceedings" in Note 25 of the 2016 Financial Statements.
+A description of certain legal proceedings to which the Bank is a party appears under the heading "Legal Proceedings" in Note 25 of the 2017 Financial Statements.

-In the ordinary course of business, certain subsidiaries of the Bank are assessed fees or fines by a Canadian securities regulatory authority in relation to administrative matters, including late filings or reporting, which may be considered penalties or sanctions pursuant to Canadian securities regulations but which are not, individually or in the aggregate, material to the Bank.
+In the ordinary course of business, the Bank and its subsidiaries may be assessed fees or fines by a Canadian securities regulatory authority in relation to administrative matters, including late filings or reporting, which may be considered penalties or sanctions pursuant to Canadian securities regulations but which are not, individually or in the aggregate, material to the Bank.
 In addition, the Bank and its subsidiaries are subject to numerous regulatory authorities around the world, and accordingly fees, administrative penalties, settlement agreements and sanctions may be categorized differently by certain regulators.
+Any such penalties imposed under these categories against the Bank and its subsidiaries in the 2017 fiscal year, however, are not material, nor would they likely be considered important to a reasonable investor in making an investment decision.
+Since November 1, 2016, the Bank and its subsidiaries have not entered into any material settlement agreements with a court relating to securities legislation or with a securities regulatory authority.